kioskprotocol/contracts/README.md

 With the Kiosk protocol, merchants can:
 * Register a globally unique product identifier for each of their products
-* Manage product information and pricing in a decentralized product database
+* Manage product information and pricing off-chain using existing e-commerce platforms
 * Sell products directly to buyers with no middlemen and no transaction fees

 ...and buyers can: